luisbernardinello/azurejay/README.md

 - 🧠 **MRKL Architecture**: Hybrid neuro-symbolic system combining neural networks with symbolic reasoning for more accurate explanations
 - 🎯 **Personalized Learning**: Adapts to your interests
 - 📊 **Progress Tracking**: Monitor your improvement over time with detailed analytics
-- 🌐 **Multi-Language Support**: Initially supporting English, with more languages planned

 ## MRKL Architecture